twogg-git/java-kalah/README.md

 ## Run the game

-In your terminal go to projects folder, then execute docker-compose up --build command
+Clone the repository locally, then in your terminal go to this projects folder, and execute the following command.
 ```ssh
 $ docker-compose up --build
 ```